jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

 * Overlapping regions:

-  In "raw" counting mode, regions spanned by exon from two or more genes, together with the alignements inside these regions, are ignored (ambiguous).
+  In "raw" counting mode, regions spanned by exon from two or more genes, together with the alignements inside these regions, are ignored (ambiguous), unless the overlapping features are on different strands and the `--stranded` option is used.
   The "nnls" mode tries to resolve the ambiguity in the same way it does for multiple isoforms.